BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 >We should understand concepts like 'gravitation' or 'human rights' not as entities whose essence remains mysteriously hidden, but as sounds and marks whose use has made possible more significant and better social practices.
 Intellectual and moral progress is not an approximation toward a prior goal, but the surpassing of the past.
 What we call 'improved knowledge' should not be interpreted as better access to the real, but as an enhanced ability to do things. [...]
 Freedom begins when we can discuss which words better describe a situation. **Knowledge and freedom develop simultaneously.** -- {% cite rorty:2016 %}

-There will be no final, conclusive vocabulary.
-Whenever one makes a *distinction* in one's experience or life, one makes this distinction in the domain in which it appears through language.

-Systems theorists such as Maturana regard cognitive statements (on the path of "objectivity") as an *invitation* to participate in and *operate* within a certain domain of distinctions, and as such they can be rejected or accepted.
+There is no final, conclusive vocabulary; every language in which people give meaning to their lives is fundamentally contingent.
+Normally, our shared vocabularies function as a vital baseline for peace.
+They act as the agreed-upon frameworks where questioning ceases and mutual understanding is stabilized {% cite maturana:1991 %}.

-"Be objective" is, from the perspective of metaphysical realism, a *demand* to accept my position---to deny oneself to some degree.
+"Be objective" is, from the perspective of metaphysical realism, a *demand* to accept my position---to deny oneself to some degree and to accept a shift in once identity.
+Complying with this demand requires a kind of Buddhist self-emptying: you are asked to detach from your own contingent horizon of meaning and quietly dissolve your ego, not to touch an ultimate truth, but simply to clear away yourself so that the other person's vocabulary can occupy the space.

-Correspondingly, Rorty assumes that we mark sentences as "true" because we thereby express our assent to the actions associated with them {% cite rorty:2016 %}.
-Analogously, an explanation functions as a "peacemaker" in human relationships {% cite maturana:1991 %}.
-In the moment we accept an explanation, questioning ceases.
-I therefore see a genuine compatibility between these two schools of thought.
+Yet, as a society, we do not truly value or appreciate the immense weight of this act.
+We casually demand objectivity from others as if it were a simple intellectual correction, entirely blind to the fact that we are asking them to perform a deeply painful, ascetic surrender of their very selfhood just to accommodate our view of the world.

 >The contrasting view [of getting at a certain answer to questions like "What is really good?", "What is really just?", "What is really real?", "What is really true?", "What is really human?"], which I share with people like William James, Dewey, [and] Satre is that the point of Socrates' life was not to discover a permanent absolute truth but rather just to keep people thinking, to keep them inventing, to open up their imaginations to alternatives to present convictions. -- {% cite rorty:1990 %}